Facebook will label newsworthy posts that break rules as ad boycott widens

 In a statement, a Facebook spokeswoman pointed to its civil rights audit and investments in Artificial Intelligence that allow it to find and take action on hate speech.

-"We know we have more work to do, and we'll continue to work with civil rights groups, GARM, and other experts to develop even more tools, technology and policies to continue this fight," she said, referring to the Global Alliance for Responsible Media.
+"We know we have more work to do," she said, noting that Facebook will continue working with civil rights groups, the Global Alliance for Responsible Media, and other experts to develop more tools, technology and policies to "continue this fight."

-(Reporting by Sheila Dang and Elizabeth Culliford; Additional reporting by Katie Paul, Editing by Dan Grebler, Jonathan Oatis and Richard Chang)
+(Reporting by Sheila Dang and Elizabeth Culliford; Additional reporting by Katie Paul and Rama Venkat, Editing by Dan Grebler, Jonathan Oatis and Richard Chang)